- Why are insurance companies leaving Florida?

 The big question is: Why are insurance companies pulling out of Florida?
 The reasons behind the home insurance crisis in Florida are complicated, but several key factors have a big impact.

-First is the impact of soaring litigation costs.
-The Insurance Information Institute (III) published a brief on the Florida insurance crisis.
+- Soaring litigation costs.
+The Insurance Information Institute (Triple-I) published a brief on the Florida insurance crisis.
 It noted that a 2017 State Supreme Court decision allows courts to award a plaintiff's attorneys two to two-and-a-half times their hourly billing rate when courts rule in favor of policyholders.
 The result is more lawsuits.
+Triple-I says Florida accounts for 79% of insurance lawsuits filed, with only 21% in the rest of the country.

-Further contributing factors include the fact that the Florida market is home to several smaller insurers who rely heavily on reinsurers and the booming housing market along coastal counties, which are more prone to flooding and hurricanes.
-Those hurricanes are incredibly costly; Hurricane Ian caused $113 billion in damage and Hurricane Helene and Milton caused billions more.
+- An increasing number of reinsurers who have chosen to retreat from the state in the face of rising litigation.
+The Florida market is home to several smaller insurers who rely heavily on reinsurers and the booming housing market along coastal counties, which are more prone to flooding and hurricanes.

 The bottom line?
 Florida homeowners are projected to pay higher rates and find it more difficult to get coverage at all as Florida insurance companies in trouble look to reduce risk or leave altogether.

-Which insurance companies are pulling out of Florida?
+Which insurance companies pulled out of Florida?

 Here's a list of insurance companies leaving Florida, either by choice or due to insolvency.
 Many have already left.